AYLIEN/frontend-challenge/README.md

 # Frontend Challenge

 The purpose of this challenge is to evaluate your knowledge in the domain of front-end development.
 We expect you to build an Entities search application using AYLIEN News API.
-Besides, we would like you to write some tests.
 We are looking for a readable, easy-to-understand code that follows best practices and design patterns.

 ## The challenge
 We need you to develop a Client (UI) architecture that allows users to search among entities and see related stories at the bottom of the search bar.